k1s/learning-akka/README.md

-Simple key-value store based on akka with slick
+Simple key-value store based on akka with postgresql-async